-- Blade upgrade method

-- Use this upgrade method for minor release and Service Pack releases.

-- Fresh Install/Restore method

-Use this upgrade method for major release, or if indicated in the product release notes.
+- Blade upgrade method: Use this upgrade method for minor release and Service Pack releases. - Fresh Install/Restore method: Use this upgrade method for major release, or if indicated in the product release notes.

-Blade upgrade method:
+Blade upgrade method

-- 1. Back up the existing version, using the product-specific backup method.
-Also see "Upgrade backup/restore variants" on page 58. - 2.
+- Back up the existing version, using the product-specific backup method.
+Also see Upgrade backup/ restore variants. - 2.
 Apply the appropriate upgrade license, at the AMC, to the existing ARID for the virtual application.
 Synchronize with the AMC. - 3.
 For MiCollab, select Upgrade MiCollab from the server console. - 4.
 For other applications, start the upgrade from the Blades panel in the server manager. - 5.
 After the upgrade, ensure that your virtual machine has the resources required for the new release, as appropriate for your environment. - 6.
 After the upgrade is complete, and the first AMC synchronization has occurred, verify that the upgraded licenses have been correctly applied.

-Fresh install/Restore method:
+Fresh install/Restore method

 - 1. Back up the existing version, using the product-specific backup method.
-Also see "Upgrade backup/restore variants" on page 58. - 2.
+Also see Upgrade backup/restore variants. - 2.
 Apply the appropriate upgrade license, at the AMC, to the existing ARID for the virtual application.
 Synchronize with the AMC. - 3.
 Create a new virtual machine. - 4.
 Configure your virtual machine, ensuring that your virtual machine has the resources required for the new release, as appropriate for your environment.
-See Table 15 on page 51 and Table 17 on page 57. - 5.
+See Table 12 and Table 13. - 5.
 Install MSL from an ISO image. - 6.
 Restore the backup data.
 The installation process prompts you for the name of the backup file to restore. - 7.
-Install the Mitel Application Blades either from ISO images or download from the AMC as documented in the Mitel application-specific Installation and Maintenance Guide.

-8. After the first AMC synchronization has occurred, verify that the upgraded licenses have been correctly applied.
+Install the Mitel Application Blades either from ISO images or download from the AMC as documented in the Mitel application-specific Installation and Maintenance Guide. - 8.
+After the first AMC synchronization has occurred, verify that the upgraded licenses have been correctly applied.

-Hyper-V software and versions
+5.4.3 Hyper-V software and versions